kvdmolen/DTIP/pages/whitepaper.md

 European programmes like DSSC and DSIC have made digital collaboration across organizations a strategic priority.
 Current initiatives such as Gaia-X, iSHARE, and the Eclipse Dataspace Protocol aim to achieve this through governance models, compliance requirements, and specialized infrastructure.
 While valuable, these initiatives often couple trust mechanisms tightly with governance overhead, leaving a high barrier for participation and onboarding.

 A shared limitation is that even when two organizations already trust each other, they cannot exchange data directly without going through the dataspace infrastructure and onboarding.
-The technical footprint for adoption is relatively substantial with a high integration effort, and the introduction of new standards
+The technical footprint for adoption is relatively substantial, with high integration effort and the introduction of new standards.

 However, all building blocks for a lightweight, decentralized trust infrastructure already exist: the W3C [Decentralized Identifiers](#glossary) (DIDs), [Verifiable Credentials](#glossary) (VCs), and [DIDComm](#glossary) messages.
 What's missing is agreement on how to combine them into a coherent base layer for digital collaboration.

 This whitepaper proposes exactly that: a base layer specifying how these existing standards should be applied for authentication, authorization, trust, delegation and communication, in the context of a dataspace.
 The goal is not to invent something new, but to agree to a set of choices so organizations can adopt a common technical language.
 An incremental trust protocol scaling from informal partnerships to heavily regulated industries, without forcing a one-size-fits-all framework.
 It fulfills the technical requirements of a dataspace such as identity, trust, authorization and interoperability, but without prescribing governance.
 Organizations can start with what they have and adopt capabilities incrementally.
-Also, existing protcols like the DSP Contract Negotiation protocol, can easily be layered on top, where DIDComm could serve as the secure transport for such negotiations.
+Also, existing protocols like the DSP Contract Negotiation protocol can easily be layered on top, where DIDComm could serve as the secure transport for such negotiations.
 But it remains optional, as also many scenarios may work fine with direct but trusted access.

 The underlying technologies are mature.
 DIDs, Verifiable Credentials, and DIDComm all have W3C specifications, multiple implementations, downloadable tools, and growing adoption.
 What's lacking is consensus on how to apply them in dataspace contexts.